The Charge of the Gauchos: Production

 The Spanish-born Argentine producer Julián Ajuria was unhappy with previous representations of Argentina in Hollywood films.
 After failing to secure Hollywood backing for his project, he raised the finances elsewhere but decided to shoot in North America with a largely American cast in order to boost the film's chances of a good release there.
 Bushman had been a major star during the silent era, although his career was starting to decline.

 Ajuria went to great lengths to recreate authentic costumes and settings of the period.
 During its production, the film was criticized by Argentine newspapers who felt that it would be another Hollywood-style retelling of Argentina's history, but these attitudes began to change once preview screenings were held.

 Release

 The film premiered on March 10, 1928 at the Cervantes Theatre in Buenos Aires.
 It went on release in the United States in September the same year, distributed by FBO which shortly afterwards merged into the major RKO Pictures.
 The running time of the film was significantly cut down, and it was generally shown as part of a double bill.
 It was not successful, partly due to the arrival of sound which made silent films noncommercial.
 However, in Argentina it was exceptionally popular, and remained in release for two whole years.
 It was the most popular silent film ever released in the country.
-Ajuria's hope that it would stimulate the creation of an Argentinian film industry, but this not immediately happen.
+Ajuria's hope that it would stimulate the creation of an Argentinian film industry, but this did not immediately happen.

+Preservation

-It was for many years considered a lost film, until its rediscovery and screening in 2013.
+The Charge of the Gauchos was for many years considered a lost film, until its rediscovery and screening in 2013.